-The Transportation Planner/GIS Technician and the MPO Director used ArcGIS to develop and modify mapping layers; the software was used to create graphics for funded and unfunded transportation projects.
+The Transportation Planner/GIS Technician used ArcGIS to develop and modify mapping layers; the software was used to create graphics for funded and unfunded transportation projects.
+Our GIS software was also used to assist with COVID-19 response and Transit assistance.
 We also went out and upgraded our software with options that have improved collection and use, Staff continued developing maps for online usage for the public.
-Staff also created an interactive Projects map for the public use on the MPO website.
-The online maps would provide traffic counts, project locations and descriptions, and urban bus routes.
+Staff also continues to maintain an interactive Projects map for the public use on the MPO website.
+The online maps are providing traffic counts, project locations and descriptions, and urban bus routes.
 GIS was also used to develop high quality graphics and maps that were used during presentations and community gatherings.
 The GIS software was used for analyzing vehicular collision data, bicycle and pedestrian accidents, and motorcycle crashes.
-Staff utilized GIS for updating the Travel Demand Model.